• Skip to primary navigation

 • Stir in the Worcestershire sauce and sugar.

-1 tbsp Worcestershire sauce, 1 tsp brown sugar
+1 tablespoon Worcestershire sauce, 1 teaspoon brown sugar

 • Keep on a low simmer for 45 minutes until the lentils are tender and most of the liquid has cooked off and the lentil ragu has a thicker sauce.
 Make sure to stir regularly to prevent sticking.